CGATOxford/UMI-tools/doc/QUICK_START.md

 UMI-Tools quick start guide
 =============================

 This quick start guide uses an iCLIP dataset as an example.
-If you want to apply UMI-tools in a single cell RNA-Seq analysis, please see the `Single cell tutorial <Single_cell_tutorial.md>`_
+If you want to apply UMI-tools in a single cell RNA-Seq analysis, please see the [Single cell tutorial](Single_cell_tutorial.md)

 - [UMI-Tools quick start guide](#umi-tools-quick-start-guide)